kmvanden/machine_learning/README.md

 **Scoring function**: The top ```iters.k``` number of points (those with the highest acquisition values) are selected from the local optimum search and evaluated using the scoring function.
 The results of the scoring function are then used to update the GP for the next epoch (for a total of ```iters.n``` / ```iters.k``` epochs).

 ## :thinking::memo: Key Issues with Microbiome Data When Using Machine Learning Models
+### Compositional data
-**Compositional data**: microbiome data consists of relative abundances, which introduces spurious correlations between the features due to the constant-sum constraint.
+Microbiome data consists of relative abundances, which introduces spurious correlations between the features due to the constant-sum constraint.

 Logistic regression, random forest and xgboost do not assume that features are independent, but their performance and interpretability can still be impacted by correlated features.
 Correlated features (both real biological relationships and artifacts of closure) provide redundant information to the model, which can cause the model to overfit small patterns or noise, decreasing generalizability.